Bayesian Continual Learning via Spiking Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we have introduced a Bayesian learning framework for SNNs with both real-valued and binary-valued synapses.
 Bayesian learning is particularly well suited for applications characterized by limited data -- a situation that is likely to be encountered in use cases of neuromorphic computing such as edge intelligence.
 We have demonstrated the benefits of Bayesian learning in terms of calibration metrics that gauge the effectiveness of uncertainty quantification over a variety of offline and continual learning.
-While this work focused on variational inference Bayesian learning methods, future research may explore Monte-Carlo based solutions, as well as the interplay with hardware design \cite{dalgaty21memristor}.
+We have also argued that the proposed rules exhibit mechanisms resembling those that enable lifelong learning in biological brains from a theoretically motivated information risk minimization framework.
+While this work focused on variational inference Bayesian learning methods, future research may explore Monte-Carlo based solutions.
+Finally, we recall the importance of investigating solutions for hardware design, adopting either ensemble predictors or committees of machines.
+As an example, consider ensemble predictions based on binary synapses.
+An implementation based on digital hardware would need to store the real-valued parameters of the parameter vector distribution, and to sample from the distribution using auxiliary circuitry, which incurs energy and memory overheads.
+Alternatively, one could leverage the inherent stochasticity of analog hardware for sampling \cite{dalgaty21memristor}, a line of research that we reserve for future work.